TaylorT52/ai-agent/README.md

-# Discord Bot API
+# Discord Survey Platform

-A simple API that allows you to send messages to a Discord channel and receive bot responses through a web interface.
+A platform that allows you to create custom surveys that will be sent via Discord DMs.

 ## Prerequisites

 - Node.js installed on your system
+- Python 3.x installed for the development server
 - A Discord bot token
-- A Discord server with a channel named `webform-bot`
 - PM2 (for production deployment)

 ## Setup